 Get Healthy Tips Sent to Your Phone!

 Pancreatic Cancer Causes and Risk Factors

 Pancreatic cancer occurs when cancerous cells form in the tissues of the pancreas, an organ located in the abdomen behind the stomach.
 It’s still unclear exactly what causes the condition.
 However, researchers have pinpointed some risk factors.
 You’re more likely to develop it if you are:

 It also appears your family history of the disease may indeed play a role.

-In fact, certain abnormal genes that are passed from parents to child may account for about 10 percent of all pancreatic cancers.
+In fact, certain abnormal genes that are passed from parents to children may account for about 10% of all pancreatic cancers.
 A number of such genes and gene mutations can increase your risk, even if they are better known for causing other cancers.
 These include genes linked to:

 Certain genetic syndromes can also raise your risk of developing pancreatic cancer.
 However, scientists still don’t know the exact genetic defect in most people with a family history of the disease.